 3. Abnormal vaginal discharge.
 Abnormal symptoms include a strong odor; an unusually large amount of discharge; accompanying itching, burning, or irritation; unusual color; or blood in the discharge.

 4. Vaginal dryness.
 Vaginal dryness in postmenopausal women or vaginal atrophy can cause spotting after intercourse.
-Because older women have less estrogen, their vaginal tissue thins or atrophies and becomes dry and irritated.
+Because older women have less estrogen, their vaginal tissue thins or atrophies and become dry and irritated.
 Not only does vaginal dryness make sex painful, but vaginal thinning also leaves women more susceptible to infections and can contribute to urinary incontinence.

 Most women can find relief with estrogen creams, rings, or tablets that are applied or inserted directly into the vagina.

 5. Sores or lumps.
-Sores in the genital area may point to herpes, a sexually transmitted disease, or cancer.
+Sores in the genital area may point to herpes, a sexually transmitted disease or cancer.
 Symptoms of cancer of the vulva include unusual lumps, wart-like bumps, or red, flat sores that don’t heal.
 Sometimes, the flat sores turn scaly or discolored.

-Bottom Line: Most problems “down there” are innocuous but you should know when to call your doctor.
+Bottom Line: Most problems “down there” are innocuous, but you should know when to call your doctor.
 These are the five most common symptoms that need your attention and that of your doctor.

 Neil Baum is a urologist at Touro Infirmary and author of Marketing Your Clinical Practices: Ethically, Effectively, Economically.
 He can be reached at his self-titled site, Neil Baum, MD, or on Facebook and Twitter.